pgosar/CyberNvim/README.md

 crawling through thousands of lines of code searching for ways to adjust default behavior when it could've been done in 10, this might just be the config for you!

+At only 1500 lines long (as of August 2023), CyberNvim is 4-8 times smaller than similar distributions.
+With an intuitive file structure and simple, self-documenting code, CyberNvim's entire codebase is built to be understood in 5 minutes flat.
+I would call it SpeedyToUnderstandNvim but that doesn't have the same ring to it.

-### Complete and non-compromising featureset GOOD 👍 🥰
+### Complete and uncompromisingly fantastic featureset GOOD 👍 🥰

 Including but not limited to...